Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-31) repaired is_after_school and is_before_school logic by using local timezone to interpret moment() result (current time) and removing formatting from date string parsing and using full simulated date instead (prepending current date is compatible with DST since local_*_time variables should always be considered as the current timezone offset).
 * (2017-10-31) changed moment requirement from "moment" to "moment-timezone" and did npm install moment-timezone (see https://momentjs.com/timezone/docs/ )
 * (2017-10-30) removed use of deprecated endTimeString global in is_after_school
 * (2017-10-30) eliminate use of deprecated startTime and endTime globals (changing local_end_time was changing startTime anyway)